opensourcepos/opensourcepos/BUILD.md

 The build process uses the build tools "npm" and "gulp" to piece everything together.

-This applies only to the upcoming 3.4.0 release of OSPOS which is being worked on in the CI4 branch, where we are upgrading OSPOS to version 4 of the CodeIgniter framework.

 ## Prerequisites

 - Install the latest version of NPM (tested using version 9.4.2)